juliusikkala/slang-cpu-utils/README.md

 * `sort.slang`: sorting algorithms for the `IArray` \& `IRWArray` interface

 Interfaces are subject to change.
-Slang is still a quickly evolving language; if a cleaner way to implement things is implement, it should be adopted in this library.
+Slang is still a quickly evolving language; if a cleaner way to implement things is added to the language, it should be adopted in this library.

 ## example